Ierofantis/Chrome_Venom/README.md

 **DISCLAIMER**

-I have no responsibility if someone acts irressponsible or against the law.
+I have no responsibility if someone acts irresponsible or against the law.

 Thanks
 Ierofantis